 The batter's box rule -- which requires hitters to keep one foot in the box during their time at bat unless one of a group of exceptions occurs -- has been more strictly enforced since the 2015 season.
 Also in 2015, timers were installed in Major League stadiums to measure the break time between innings and pitching changes.
-The changes implemented in 2015 cut down the average game time to two hours, 56 minutes.

 Watch: Giants pitching coach Dave Righetti visits the mound and leaves before the 30-second timer runs out.